Bloomcaster/Professional-Readme-Generator/testing/README.md

  - [Additional Information](#addtional-information)

  ## Description:
- THis is a project that helps the user generate a README file
+ Providing a streamlined professional README for Github projects
  ## Installation:
- node index.js
+ for this project using node index.js to start the generator
  ## Usage:
- when you start a project
+ This is used to help cut down on time to get a new application/project started in Github

 *[license](#license)